 Yet, this still pales in comparison to an MBA’s weighty $200,000 cost over the full term.
 Adding the opportunity cost of not working for a typical 2-year MBA makes the CFA program much, much more cost efficient however you slice it.

 #6.
-CFA vs MBA expected salary increase
+CFA vs MBA salary: Which is higher?

 From our extensive CFA salary research data, even after removing the work experience factor, there is a very clear increase in average pay as candidates progress through the CFA Program.